eralsk/glmappy/README.md

 - Optimization: ruler view has been temporarily removed as it interferes with grid lines when adding nodes.

 ## Installation
-Since the .exe is over 25mb, I can't add it here.
-However, just run the source code and the program will appear.
-I recommend using PyInstaller if you want an executable for Windows.
-*Users must have Python installed to run the application.
+Users must have Python installed to run the source code.
+Python is not needed for the released Windows OS executible file.

 ### Requirements